New Home, New Cow - Managing the Introduction - Novice Owner

 They are willing to give the cow some space.
 They focus on other things, moving around her softly and slowly, tails wagging the entire time.
 These are all calming signals offered the cow; the dogs didn't do any of them in their first greeting because they were too excited, as young or inexperienced dogs can be.

-After very little time has passed, the dogs appear to just be hanging out with friends.
+After very little time has passed, the dogs appear just to be hanging out with friends.
 They flirt with Anna and accept treats from Amber because now they have their brains back enough to remember she is there.
-The dogs are accustomed to spending their days on the hill so the cow and the people quickly become old news.
+The dogs are accustomed to spending their days on the hill, so the cow and the people quickly become old news.
 The dogs have dialed it in, fine, and are ready to go to work as usual.
 Wonderful.

 And have you been watching just Amber's body?
-She clicks, she pays, she manages those lines, her hands move slowly, everything about her conveys calm trust to the dogs.
+She clicks, she pays, she manages those lines, her hands move slowly, and everything about her conveys calm trust to the dogs.

 I love this part of the video.
 It makes me chuckle!
 The cow has mentally "moved on."
 She isn't worried anymore and has gone back to what cows like to do best, which is eat.
 The handlers, boy, they are ready.
 They are just hanging out near the cow, and it all looks casual, but it isn't.
 Both handlers are prepared to step in to redirect or support any move the dogs make.
 The dogs look a little bored to me.
 People are fun, but they'd rather go on an adventure up the hill than stay still and watch the cow eat.